 Figure 7 shows the number of Liability claims settling as a PPO claim, by settlement year.
-2019 exhibits an increase compared with the more recent 2016, 2017 and 2018 years where there were no Liability claims settling as a PPO.
-However, when compared with the 2014 and prior years there is a reduction seen.
-With such low numbers of claims it is not possible to comment on whether the 2 observed PPOs settling in 2019 is anything other than volatility.
-However, the average number of claims settling as a PPO claim in settlement years 2013-2019 is 81.0% lower than the average number of claims settling as a PPO claim in settlement years 2009-2012.
-The standardised Liability PPO propensity is 4.3% compared with 0% in 2018 (4.8% on a non-standardised basis).
-As with the Motor figures, the 2017, 2018 and 2019 years are subject to a different Ogden discount rate, which has not been adjusted for.
+Just one Liability claim has settled as a PPO since 2015, and this was in the 2019 settlement year.
+With such low numbers of claims it is not possible to comment on whether the one observed PPO settling in 2019 is anything other than volatility.
+However, the average number of claims settling as a PPO claim in settlement years 2013-2020 is 86.7% lower than the average number of claims settling as a PPO claim in settlement years 2009-2012.
+As with the Motor figures, the 2017 and post years are subject to a different Ogden discount rate, which has not been adjusted for.